nanhung/SuperfundWorkshop/README.md

 3. Create your own workspace through by clicking the “+copy” in Superfund Workshop Project

-4. If you download all files from this GutHub repo to your personal laptop.
+4. **NOTE:** If you download all files from this GitHub repo to your personal laptop.
 After download, open `Packages.R` file, select all script and click “Run” to install (or update) the essential packages and conduct the basic check.
 Be sure there is NO error occur.